USC-InfoLab/NeuroGNN/README.md

 where `<tusz-data-dir>` is the directory where the downloaded TUSZ v1.5.2 data are located, and `<resampled-dir>` is the directory where the resampled signals will be saved.

 ### Optional Preprocessing
-Note that the remaining preprocessing step in our paper --- Fourier transform on short sliding windows, is handled by dataloaders.
+Note that the remaining preprocessing step in our paper  (Fourier transform on short sliding windows) is handled by dataloaders.
 You can (optionally) perform this preprocessing step prior to model training to accelerate the training.

 Preprocessing for seizure detection and self-supervised pre-training:
 ```bash